webhooked/kanso.nvim/README.md

 require('kanso').setup({
     foreground = {
-        dark = "default",    -- Use default colors in dark mode light = "contrast"   -- Use higher saturation in light mode },
+        dark = "default",    -- Use default colors in dark mode light = "saturated"   -- Use higher saturation in light mode },
 })
 ```

-When set to `"contrast"`, syntax highlighting colors will have increased saturation making them stand out more against the background:
+When set to `"saturated"`, syntax highlighting colors will have increased saturation making them stand out more against the background:

 - Zen, Ink, and Mist themes: 20% more vibrant colors
 - Pearl theme: 40% more vibrant colors